KhronosGroup/glTF-Sample-Viewer/API.md

 ### userCamera.setRotation(yaw, pitch)
 Sets the rotation of the camera.
-Yaw and pitch should be in gradient.
+Yaw and pitch in euler angles (degrees).

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)